Established 2022

 What is the Ag Bioeconomy?

-The ag bioeconomy encompasses a broad range of innovative processes, technologies and products that can benefit our communities, our security and the environment.
-It is using renewable agricultural commodities as inputs to make chemicals, materials and products, providing circular solutions and supply chain resiliency.
-It also includes the people that grow agricultural feedstocks, businesses that manufacture biobased inputs and products, and the consumers who purchase them.
+The ag bioeconomy encompasses a broad range of innovative processes, technologies and products that benefit our communities, our national security and our environment.
+This vibrant sector starts with abundant, renewable agricultural commodities that are transformed into chemicals, materials and products.
+The ag bioeconomy value chain includes the farmers that grow agricultural feedstocks, the innovators who tap into each feedstock’s potential, the businesses that manufacture biobased inputs and products, and the consumers who drive market demand for biobased products.

 Policy Objectives

-• Promote governmental programs that facilitate the development and expansion of bioeconomy markets and infrastructure, particularly in rural economies.
+• Enhance federal policies that contribute to the development and expansion of ag bioeconomy markets

 • Fulfill the promise of rural broadband

-• Economic research on the ag bioeconomy, both domestic and global
+• Expand economic research on the ag bioeconomy, both domestic and global

 Ag Bioeconomy Coalition Members